Srameo/LED/README.md

    conda activate LED-ICCV23
    ```

+## :phone: README for UltraLED

+The code for training and evaluation of UltraLED, along with the corresponding data are in [UltraLED.md](docs/UltraLED.md).

 ## :sparkles: Pretrained Models

 > If your requirement is for **academic research** and you would like to benchmark our method, please refer to [pretrained-models.md](docs/pretrained-models.md), where we have a rich variety of models available across a diverse range of methods, training strategies, pre-training, and fine-tuning models.

 We are currently dedicated to training an exceptionally capable network that can generalize well to various scenarios using <strong>only two data pairs</strong>!
 We will update this section once we achieve our goal.
 Stay tuned and look forward to it!<br/>